defder-su/SaveMedia/docs/WSL.md

 ### Required Software
 Follow the "Manual Install" instructions in the [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-Once WSL is installed, follow the "Installation (Linux)" section of this README.
+Once WSL is installed, follow the "Installation (Linux, macOS)" section of this README.